SWE574-Nerds/wiki-eureka/Onat-Bas.md

 added seperately.
 I also included the balsamiq project file.
 - These efforts needs to be discussed by the team so I opened a discussion issue for the team to review the mockups and give feedback.
 Hopefully these mockups will help us better design the application.

+## Week 3

+- We have requirements defined enough to start working on backend features.
+- We've decided on using the following technologies for backend:
+	a.
+DigitalOcean - for Hosting

+	b.
+Docker - for Deployment

+	c.
+PostgreSQL - for application DB

+	d.
+GitFlow - for git workflow

+- I've created the skeleton project using these technologies.
+Backend project is created in such a way the application will run in containers orchestrated with docker-compose.
+- Postgres binding is established, the DB that's being used is also created via docker-compose.
+- Class diagram is being created.
+Use-case diagrams are opened for discussion in github issues.